-On August 1, 1979, the Nahunta Fire Department in Wayne County became the first rural fire department in North Carolina–and in the United States–to receive a Class 8 fire protection rating for its rural water supply system, that used tankers and portable dump tanks to provide a sustained and consistent flow of water for firefighting.
+On August 1, 1979, the Nahunta Volunteer Fire Department in Wayne County became the first rural fire department in both North Carolina and the nation to receive a municipal fire insurance rating, because of a pioneering rural water supply system that used mutual aid tankers and portable dump tanks to provide a sustained and consistent flow of water for firefighting.

-This news was announced at that year’s annual conference of the state firemen’s association and state fire chief’s association, held in Asheville from July 30 to August 2.
+This news of Nahunta’s rating was announced at the 1979 conference of the North Carolina State Firemen’s Association in Asheville, which was held from July 30 to August 2.
 Remarks made at the event, as recounted in the printed proceedings, noted that through the department didn’t have a hydrant within about seven or eight miles of their district, but still received a “Municipal Class 8” rating by the Insurance Services Office.

 The rating was based on the “Fast Dump System,” as they called it.
 And it was something that had been in the works for about eleven years.
-(At Nahunta?
-In Wayne County?
-In other places in the state?)
-The Fire Chief was Jay Howell, who took a nod during the announcement.
-Wayne County Fire Marshal Carl Ray Coley’s efforts were also cited.
+Nahunta’s Fire Chief Jay Howell took a nod during the announcement.
+County Fire Marshal Carl Ray Coley’s efforts were also cited.

 To share the knowledge, an evening meeting was held at the conference, for any department members to attend and ask questions about how ISO determined rating, and how other departments might qualify in the future.

-The state fire commissioner’s office (as one speaker called it) also assisted, and noted that Nahunta was also the first rural fire district in the nation to receive such a rating, for the “fast dump system.”
+The state fire commissioner’s office (as one speaker called it) also assisted in the process, and noted that Nahunta was also the first rural fire district in the nation to receive such a rating, for the “fast dump system.”
 The state fire and rescue office “recommended and trained with” the department until the water supply system was approved.
 And they noted they’re working with other departments in the state, for use in their areas.

 One colorful description of the process was “its just like having a big wash tub near the fire scene where the water supply from that fire district can be tanked in and dumped [in].”